dotnet/docs/docs/standard/serialization/system-text-json/handle-overflow.md

 ms.topic: how-to
 ---

-# How to handle overflow JSON or use JsonElement or JsonNode in System.Text.Json
+# How to handle overflow JSON or use JsonElement or JsonNode

 This article shows how to handle overflow JSON with the <xref:System.Text.Json> namespace.
 It also shows how to deserialize into <xref:System.Text.Json.JsonElement> or <xref:System.Text.Json.Nodes.JsonNode>, as an alternative for other scenarios where the target type might not perfectly match all of the JSON being deserialized.